vikashgupta16/DIVI/README.md

 - [Basic JavaScript used for date time wishMe and speechRecognition]

 ## How To Use
-You must give voice access to your browser so that CAD can Hear your voice If you are uisng in mobile you must give permission to your application for miq.
+You must give voice access to your browser so that DIVI can Hear your voice If you are uisng in mobile you must give permission to your application for miq.
 Best Works with Microsoft Edge & Chrome[Mostly Tab/Laptop/PC]